On the convergence of the drainage network with branching

-The Drainage Network is a system of coalescing random walks exhibiting long range dependence before coalescence that was introduced by Gangopadhyay, Roy and Sarkar \cite{grs}.
-Coletti, Fontes and Dias \cite{cfd} proved its convergence to the Brownian Web under diffusive scaling.
-In this work we introduce a perturbation of the system allowing branching of the random walks with low probabilities varying with the scaling parameter.
-According to the specification of the branching probabilities, we show that this drainage network with branching either converges to the Brownian Web or consists of a tight family such that any weak limit point contains a Brownian Net.
-In the latter case, we conjecture that the limit is indeed the Brownian Net.
+The Drainage Network is a system of coalescing random walks, exhibiting long-range dependence before coalescence, introduced by Gangopadhyay, Roy, and Sarkar \cite{grs}.
+Coletti, Fontes, and Dias \cite{cfd} proved its convergence to the Brownian Web under diffusive scaling.
+In this work, we introduce a perturbation of the system allowing branching of the random walks with low probabilities varying with the scaling parameter.
+When the branching probability is inversely proportional to the scaling parameter, we show that this drainage network with branching consists of a tight family such that any weak limit point contains a Brownian Net.
+We conjecture that the limit is indeed the Brownian Net.

 \textit{Keywords:} System of coalescing random walks, Drainage Network, Drainage Network with branching, Brownian Web, Brownian Net.